tomwasd/flow-router-seo/README.md

 `SEO = new FlowRouterSEO({database: true});`

+The default collection/table name is 'flow-router-seo-routes'.
+You can change this by passing in the databaseName variable into the constructor, i.e.

+    SEO = new FlowRouterSEO({
+      database: true,
+      databaseName: 'myDatabaseName'
+    });

 If you wish to set default title and meta tags for all your pages you can like so:

     SEO.setDefaults({